Profilerr

 Maniac

 Although Mathieu Quiquerez is one of the best former pros in CS, he still appears on the professional Counter-Strike scene as a coach, analyst, and commentator.
+Although he can't be considered one of the best CS coaches, he does a much better job as an analyst and commentator.
 The interesting fact about this 33-year-old player from Switzerland is that he had been playing in pro matches with inverted mouse settings for most of his career.
 Maniac had played for Team LDLC, Millenium, Rogue, Unity, and Titan, before retiring from the game in 2018.

 Talking about his impact on LDLC’s popularity, it’s impossible not to mention his amazing match against NiP at EMS One Katowice 2014.
 During one of the deciding rounds, Maniac eliminated the whole enemy team single-handedly.
 As well as many other influential players, Quiquerez often took the role of the rifler, providing his team with enough space for different maneuvers.